How to Choose the Best Lubricant For Plastic Parts?

 Another critical determining aspect is reflecting on your work’s worst possible scenarios while conducting tests.

-A lubricant and plastic material will be under high temperatures and adverse environments, changing them in specific ways.
+Lubricants and plastic materials will be exposed to high temperatures and adverse environments, changing them in specific ways.

 Choosing an unsuitable lubricant or grease will severely affect plastic parts.
 Stress-cracking, discoloration, warpage, and losing structural integrity are common scenarios when such mistakes happen.